 Most people know this but NEVER give honey to a baby!
 Any child under one shouldn’t have honey.
 There is a risk for botulism.
 Honey can have bacteria spores that create the botulism toxin.
 Processed honey and raw honey both carry this risk for infants.
 Infants under one don’t have a developed enough digestive tract to deal with the spores.

 I have read a few things stating that there could be bacteria in raw honey.
 Bacteria do not survive well in honey.
-I won’t go into any more detail on this subject since the antibacterial properties and uses of honey could be a post on its own.
+I won’t go into any more detail on this subject since the antibacterial properties and uses of honey could be a post on their own.

 Unpasteurized honey naturally contains yeast.
 The thought of my honey fermenting on my kitchen counter had me a little worried.
 If the top of the honey is bulging or under pressure and air rushes out when opened it may have started to ferment.
 Keep raw honey in a sealed container to prevent moisture from getting into the jar.
 As long as the moisture content is low honey shouldn’t start to ferment.

 Honey that has started to ferment won’t taste the same.
 All the information I can find on it says that honey that has started fermenting is still safe.
 Some people even intentionally ferment it for recipes.
 If you’re worried about your honey being fermented give it a taste and if it tastes good to you I wouldn’t worry too much about using it.